travis-ci/docs-travis-ci-com/user/reference/bionic.md

 | 3.8    | 3.8.0    |
 {: style="width: 30%" }

-If you're getting errors about PyPy `pypy is not installed; attempting download`, use one of the more recent python versions such as `pypy2.7-5.8.0` or `pypy3.5-5.8.0`.
+If you're getting errors about PyPy `pypy is not installed; attempting download`, use one of the more recent versions such as `pypy2.7-5.8.0` or `pypy3.5-5.8.0`.

 ## JavaScript and Node.js support